alyssamichelle/progress/The Future of JS 2018.md

 As Rob Wormhald put it:
 > "Angular is ideal for building **complete applications** and our tooling, documentation and infrastructure have been primarily aimed at this use case..."

 For one thing, I think Angular elements are going to be HUGE.
 Rob gave a talk on them in November at [Angular Connect](https://www.youtube.com/watch?v=vHI5C-9vH-E).
 Angular elements are simply Angular Components wrapped in Custom Elements.
 These will bridge the gap and allow you to use Angular Components anywhere, without the full angular environment.
 Need an Angular Component included in your React project, no problem!
-Not only is the Angular team looking to solve these problems, but we also have so much to look forward to in the coming years that will round out everything possibly needed in an Angular dev environment.
+Not only is the Angular team looking to solve these issues, but we also have so much to look forward to in the coming years.
+They hope to have a solution for everything you could possibly need in a typical Angular development environment.

 ***alyssa todo: change all to text to either we or I***